th-koeln-intia/ip-sprachassistent-team2/docs/pages/wake word engine comparison.md

 ### Snips

 Snipes is available on [github](https://github.com/snipsco/snips-record-personal-hotword) under the Apache 2.0 license.
 The last push was 14 months ago.
-It seems like it dose not  get any support anymore.
+It seems like it does not  get any support anymore.
 It is the base for Raven

 ### Snowboy by Kitt-AI